vaishcodescape/Opticom/README.md

 # Opticom — High-Performance Multi-Client Communication Server

-**A production-style TCP chat server and client in C++**, built from the ground up with concurrency, encryption, and real-time multi-room chat.
+**A production-style TCP communication server and client in C++**, built from the ground up with concurrency, encryption, and real-time multi-room chat.
 No frameworks—just sockets, threads, and systems programming.

 ---